About Quite Sane

 To kill a Child of Troubled times

-This new sequel to The Child of Troubled times will bring back some of the original band members, Sean Rickman and Miguel Zenon, but also add two new vocalists, Erika Hicks and Laurin Talese, as well as pianist Paul Cornish, guitarist Miles Okazaki and wordsmith Kokayi.
-The new album is expected to drop in late 2023.
+This new sequel to The Child of Troubled times will bring back some of the original band members, Sean Rickman and Miguel Zenon, but also add two new vocalists, Lee Mo and Laurin Talese, as well as pianist Paul Cornish, guitarist Miles Okazaki, Emcee Queen Jo and wordsmith Kokayi.
+The new album will be released in june 2025.

 Stay informed

-Subscribe for Quite Sane news and and to be informed about our new release !
+Subscribe for Quite Sane news and to be informed about our new release !